 We’re still working on retention in Teams, and additional features are coming.
 In the meantime, here are a few limitations to be aware of:

 Teams require a separate retention policy When you create a retention policy and toggle on the Teams location, all other locations toggle off.
 A retention policy that includes Teams can include only Teams and no other locations.
-And under the covers, a Teams retention policy uses separate PowerShell cmdlets: New-TeamsRetentionCompliancePolicy and New-TeamsComplianceRetentionRuleTeams.

 Teams are not included in an org-wide policy If you create an org-wide policy, Teams are not included because they require a separate retention policy.